aws-samples/aws-emr-utilities/utilities/emr-edge-node-creator/README.md

 3. Validate Edge Node

-SSH or SSM to the edge node EC2 instance. sudo as Hadoop user:
+SSH or use Session Manager login to the edge node EC2 instance.
+Use the Hadoop user:
 ```
 sudo su hadoop
 ```